RightsandWrongsgit/ARMTEC/modules/mapping.md

 There are a few additional mapping tools that you may want to consider beyond the nearly dozen used in the detailed example.
 These are:

 ## Address Map Link
 That mapping in the detailed resturant example a little 'overkill'.
 You just want to put a map on your simple site.
-A basic approach to having a map on your site is the Address Map Link Module in combination with the Address Module.
+A basic approach to having a map on your site is the [Address Map Link module](https://www.drupal.org/project/address_map_link) in combination with the Address Module.
 For most basic sites that want to simply put an address on a page(s) that a user can click to take them to a map, this relatively simple module should do the trick.
 If you have a more complex mapping need look further under Multiple Mapping Modules.

-`composer require drupal/address_map_link`<br>
-`drush en address_map_link`

 ## Smart IP
-Tapping ito the users the log-in location the 'SmartIP Module' can bring geographic information in a general sense that might be leveraged to related proximity to other geocoded information in your site.
+Tapping ito the users the log-in location the [SmartIPmModule](https://www.drupal.org/project/smart_ip) can bring geographic information in a general sense that might be leveraged to related proximity to other geocoded information in your site.
 This can pull the most locally related information to the forefront to user presentation.

-`composer require drupal/smart_ip`<br>
-`drush en smart_ip`

 ## Smart Content module